yinyin13/AI-ResumeHelper/README.md

-# Chatbot 🤖
+# AI Resume Helper 🤖

 ## Overview

-This is a chatbot app that reads your file and answers questions about the file.
+This is a chatbot app that reads your resume and gives feedback.

 ## How to Run